FullGC/FullGC.github.io/_posts/2017-12-07-Manage-development-and-delivery-workflow-part-3.md

 ![image alt text]({{ site.url }}/public/l8Up2rOYZomboTh06PZE0A_img_9.png)

-b. **Handle build exceptions** and test failures: On maven build failure:
+2. **Handle build exceptions** and test failures: On maven build failure:

 If Pipeline checked out a feature branch (triggered by a push to a branch which starts with 'ST-'  ),  a notification email should be sent to the feature owner only.
 We’ll use the [Mailer plugin](https://wiki.jenkins.io/display/JENKINS/Mailer) for that.